Apollo013/HTMX/README.md

 # HTMX Examples

 A few examples on using HTMX.
-It uses a Node/Express server.
+The examples use a Node/Express server.
 All of the HTMX is in the `/public` .html files.

 Examples include...

--   `request.html`: Demonstrates how to trigger events, make requests, set targets, etc -
+-   `request.html`: Demonstrates how to trigger events, make GET requests, pass request params, set data output target, set loading indicator target, etc
+-

 ## Usage